DriveWorks Pro: Specification Flow [send feedback...]

 Furthermore you decide which Users or Teams have permission to perform actions on a specification.

-Beyond simply customizing the built-in specification flow, it is possible to completely replace it with a custom one of your own design to gain complete control over the specification process.
+Beyond simply customizing the built-in Specification Flow, it is possible to completely replace it with a custom one of your own design to gain complete control over the specification process.

-At the top of the specification flow designer, there is a list of warnings (if there aren't any then this won't be visible).
+At the top of the Specification Flow designer, there is a list of warnings (if there aren't any then this won't be visible).
 Many of these warnings will prevent you from being able to run a project.

 Default Specification Flow

-The default specification flow can be customized to suit your own requirements.
+The default Specification Flow can be customized to suit your own requirements.
 This is useful if changing the name of the Transitions or Operations is all that is required.
 Anything more than this and we recommend to Clear the default Specification Flow.

 To Customize the Specification Flow